mlcourses/lab-1-blog-post-group1_cs281/post.md

 }
 ```

-The function setup() initialized P as the output using pinmode() meaning that the wire connecting the arduino must be 13.
-A and B are used in the loop function which delays the LED light for 1000 milliseconds.
-The loop repeatedly turns on the LED for 1000 miliseconds using digitalWrite and then turns the LED off(low) for 1000 milliseonds for an infinite loop.
+The setup() function denotes pin P (pin 13 in our case) to be the output.
+In the code, the pin will write a high voltage, pause for 1000ms, write a low voltage, pause for another 1000ms, and then repeats.

 https://github.com/mlcourses/lab-1-blog-post-group1_cs281/assets/112486168/4706ba2d-a453-49b4-a785-ef82f415003e